 “The greatest value is understanding and actually feeling how the children feel through the questions and video.
 I can be more empathetic.”

 “I think that the focus on multi-cultural and LGBTQ adoption is very helpful to my work.”

 “I loved the content on adoption preservation, as it is often overlooked.
 Also, it is a helpful reminder to look at adoptive placement through the lens of trauma.”

 “Educating parents on how trauma and adoption issues can surface when the infant they adopt becomes an adolescent and the importance of the use of lifebooks.”

 “Learning about secondary trauma was of great value.
 I should take care of myself so that I can stay in this job for a longer period of time.”

 “Insights and information relayed through real life stories” and “Up to date videos and examples!”

-“Learning about the different ways to help understand both the different relationships involved in adoption and foster care system.”
+“It was valuable to grasp the different ways to help understand the relationships involved in adoption and foster care system.”